frirsta/magazine-blog/README.md

 #### Log in
 * The log in page displays a form where the user writes their username and password to log in to their account.

+#### Profile
+* The profile page displays the user profile picture, user bio and three buttons.
+    * The Edit Profile button leads to the edit profile page where they can add a profile picture and write text about themselves.
+    * The Change password button leads to a page where they can change their password.
+    * The My Posts button leads to a page where they can find all posts they have created.

 #### Create Post
-* In the create post page a user can create a post.
+* In the create post page a user can create a post by adding text and image to the create post form.
+The form has four fields.
     * Title | Name of the blog post.
     * Article description | Description of the article.
 This is the first thing the user reads before deciding what post to read more about.
     * Content | The post content.
-    * Image | The image that will be posted with content.
+    * Image | The image that will be posted with the post text content.

-#### Profile
-* In the profile page the user can edit their profile information.
-    * Add a profile picture.
-    * Change password.
-    * Find all their posts in one page.

 #### Admin Dashboard